Drivers Who Try to Beat the Read Light

-You see them every day, drivers trying to beat the red light and continue against a steady yellow light.
+You see them every day, drivers trying to beat the red light and continue against a steady yellow signal.

-A steady circular yellow or yellow arrow signal is a warning that the related green light is being terminated or that a red light will be shown immediately thereafter.
+A steady circular yellow or yellow arrow signal is a warning that the related green signal is being terminated or that a red signal will be shown immediately thereafter.

-Think of the yellow light as the beginning of the red light phase, not the end of the green light period.
-During this phase all vehicles are expected to clear the intersection.
+Think of the yellow signal as the beginning of the red light phase, not the end of the period with a green signal.
+During the phase with a yellow signal, all vehicles are expected to clear the intersection.

 There are three different yellow light laws in the United States.
 The most common is the permissive yellow law, the other two are restricted yellow laws.